weixian-zhang/FoodTruckJunkie/README.md

 #### Component Interaction Diagram

 * API Controller layer (see [Api Specifications](#api-specifications)) is the entry point to Web App and it contains all package dependencies including cross-cutting (concerns) libraries like Serilog (logging framework).
-Dependency Injection is configured here to map Interfaces with their concrete classes
+Dependency Injection is configured here to map Interfaces to their relevant concrete classes.
-* With reference to the [12 Factor App](https://12factor.net/) guiding principles, environment variables
+* With reference to the [12 Factor App](https://12factor.net/) guiding principles, app configuration properties and secrets will always be loaded from environment       variables.
+And the App Services that are used to host ApiServer, by design, already injects configurations as environemnt variable.

 <img src="https://user-images.githubusercontent.com/43234101/170208325-93a86940-294c-434d-9c44-6b13bc3ac29a.png" width="1100" height="600" />